-The choice of needle case is definitely a personal one and will also depend on the number of pairs you intend to collect.
-The roll case will hold around 26 pairs of needles, a tube made of canvas or plastic will hold many more than that.
+The choice of needle case or holder is definitely a personal one and will also depend on the number of pairs you intend to collect.
+A roll case will hold around 26 pairs of needles, a tube made of canvas or plastic will hold more than that.

 Unattended knitting needles can be dangerous, particularly if you have a house frequented by small children or animals!

 One good investment both for the safety of the other inhabitants of your home and to preserve your own sanity are point protectors for your needles.
 Point protectors are generally made of soft flexible plastic or rubber and fit over the points on your needles.

-Not only do these little items minmise the danger of needle stick, they will also help to keep our stitches on the needle!
+Not only do these little items minimise the danger of needle stick, they will also help to keep our stitches on the needle!

-I have lost count of the times I have left my knitting unattended to come back and find that a child or an animal had been 'playing' with my knitting, and I don't enjoy it when I have to 'pick up' all the stitches they have managed to drop of the needles during their game!
+I have lost count of the times I have left my knitting unattended to come back and find that a child or an animal had been 'playing' with my knitting, and I don't enjoy it when I have to 'pick up' all the stitches they have managed to drop off the needles during their game!

 I have grouped the rest of the knitting accessories as 'Bits and Pieces' as they are all small items, but for most knitters, necessary!

 One of the first things you are going to need is a decent tape measure so that you can measure your work as you knit.